-Though the Islamic State's ideology, or aspects of it, are attractive to some members of al-Shabaab, the emergence of such a competitor also provides those disgruntled members a way to challenge the status quo on the ground in Somalia within the anti-SFG insurgencv in a challenge to al-Shabaab's dominance.
+Though the Islamic State's ideology, or aspects of it, are attractive to some members of al-Shabaab, the emergence of such a competitor also provides those disgruntled members a way to challenge the status quo on the ground in Somalia within the anti-SFG insurgency in a challenge to al-Shabaab's dominance.
 However, the Islamic State faces an uphill battle if it wants to establish a strong foothold in Somalia.
 Domestically, the country has historically proven to be a difficult operating space for non-Somali militants, who are often bewildered by the complexities of local clan politics and find that many of its Somali allies are unreliable at best, extorting or otherwise siphoning money away from foreign groups while providing little in the way of local support.
 This was the case in the 1990s when al-Qa'ida was seeking to enter the country.
-Ultimately the group's leadership decided that other regions in the Horn of Africa, particularly areas suffering from weak governance such as the Swahili Coast of Kenya, were more conducive arenas for its operations.44 Al-Shabaab's leadership is primarily concerned with establishing an insurgent state inside Somalia, a goal that requires support from local Somali actors and segments of society, the same supporters who are likely to be suspicious and hostile to the largely foreign Isk At least one prominent al-Shabaab defector to the Islamic State has been killed by al-Shabaab, Shaykh Hussein Abdi Gedi, and four other defectors were killed in the Middle Juba region after being tracked down by the Amniyat.
-Gedi had previously served as al-Shabaab's deputy governor of the Juba region before defecting and becoming a recruiter of pro-Islamic State Somali fighters.
-See Voice of America, "Suspected Leader of Pro-IS Al-Shabab Faction Reported Killed" and Harun Maruf, "Al-Shabab Official Threatens Pro-Islamic State Fighters," Voice of America, November 24, 2015.
+Ultimately the group's leadership decided that other regions in the Horn of Africa, particularly areas suffering from weak governance such as the Swahili Coast of Kenya, were more conducive arenas for its operations.
+44 Al-Shabaab's leadership is primarily concerned with establishing an insurgent state inside Somalia, a goal that requires support from local Somali actors and segments of society, the same supporters who are likely to be suspicious and hostile to the largely foreign Ism In one major exchange in early November 2015, online al-Shabaab supporters accused the Islamic State and its Somali supporters (accurately) of plagiarizing footage from an al-Shabaab propaganda film, removing the logo of the group's Al-Kataib Media Foundation, and presenting it as "new" footage of pro-Islamic State defectors from al-Shabaab inside the country.
+They tweeted anti-Islamic State messages pointing out this theft using the Arabic hashtag "Baghdadi's organization is stealing from the media releases of Al-Kataib."
+Other al-Shabaab supporters tweeted a play-on-words of the Islamic State's slogan to be "the Caliphate upon the Prophet's methodology," dubbing the organization instead a "caliphate upon the methodology of theft."
+The accounts have since been shut down, but screen captures of some of the tweets are available at https://occidentblog.wordpress.com/2016/04/06/references-for-ctc-sentinel-article-the-resilience-of-al-shabab-april-2016/.